BNRock/AdventOfCode2024/day01/README.md

 - for loop:
     - in each array, take absolute val of difference between min number, add to counter sum, then remove from array
     - return sum

+# part two:
+- loop thru left list, count how many times each number is in right list, add product to sum